operepo/ope/client_tools/svc/README.md

 Switch back to python 311 (chocolaty installs py3.12 - remove from paths and re-open command prompts)

+Set this flag to disable telemetry setx VSCMD_SKIP_SENDTELEMETRY 1

 In the bootloader folder - run waf... python .\waf distclean all --target-arch=64bit